MCA's 2024 Visionary Luncheon Honors Artist Sarah Sze and Key Museum Supporters

 In addition to being one of the fall season's highest profile arts gatherings, the Visionary luncheon plays a crucial role in supporting the MCA's commitment to learning and public programs.
 Each year, thousands of young people from across Chicago visit the museum to engage with contemporary art and explore its broader historical, social, and cultural contexts.
 The MCA raised over $640,000 dollars at the event in support of its Learning programs.

-During their extensive conversation, Grynsztejn and Sze discussed Sze’s painting and sculptural work, how the MCA was her first institutional solo venue, and how artwork and museums work together to create an artistic experience for the viewer.
+During their extensive conversation, Grynsztejn and Sze discussed Sze’s painting and sculptural work, how the MCA was her first institutional solo venue, and how artists and museums work together to create an artistic experience for the viewer.
 Sze's career has spanned three decades, but her creative perspective on technology and art continues to evolve.
-She notable got one of her early starts at the MCA, and at the luncheon Sze shared her own personal fondness for the museum, "[The MCA] is a very special place.
+She notably got one of her early starts at the MCA, and at the luncheon Sze shared her own personal fondness for the museum, "[The MCA] is a very special place.
 As Madeline said, it was here where I first did a show at an institution, and it was an incredibly warm institution.
 There are still many people on the staff who were there in 1999."

 Sze's career has grown internationally since that first museum show, and she and Grynsztejn discussed how much the world has changed in the ensuing years, particularly when it comes to the accessibility as well as bombardment of images in our daily lives.
 At a time when everyone is a photographer, Sze has largely returned to painting.